DUNE-DAQ/appfwk/docs/README.md

 ```
 void MyDaqModule::init(const data_t& init_data) {
     auto qi = appfwk::queue_index(init_data, {"name_of_required_input_queue"});
-    m_required_input_queue.reset(new dunedaq::appfwk::DAQSource<MyType>(qi["name_of_required_input_queue"].inst));
+    m_required_input_queue.reset(new dunedaq::appfwk::DAQSource<MyType_t>(qi["name_of_required_input_queue"].inst));
 }
 ```
 In the code above, the call to `queue_index`, defined in [`DAQModuleHelper.cpp`](https://github.com/DUNE-DAQ/appfwk/blob/abd89ed3cba1f934d9df555727a1bf97d555d11e/src/DAQModuleHelper.cpp), returns a map which connects the names of queues with structs which reference the queues.
 It will throw an exception if any provided names don't appear - so in this case, if `name_of_required_input_queue` isn't found in `init_data`, an exception will be thrown.
-If that doesn't happen, then `m_required_input_queue`, which here is an `std::unique` to a `DAQSource` of `MyType`s, gets pointed to a newly-allocated `DAQSource`.
-When the DAQ enters the running state, we could have `MyDaqModule` pop elements of `MyType` off of `m_required_input_queue` for processing.
+If that doesn't happen, then `m_required_input_queue`, which here is an `std::unique` to a `DAQSource` of `MyType_t`s, gets pointed to a newly-allocated `DAQSource`.
+When the DAQ enters the running state, we could have `MyDaqModule` pop elements of `MyType_t` off of `m_required_input_queue` for processing.

 ### The `do_conf` function

 As one might expect, there are many values which a DAQ module may rely on to perform its calculations when in the running state that ideally should be settable during the `conf` transition.
-The typical technique is to have some member data which in the DAQ module constructor intentionally gets initialized either to zero or to implausible values (e.g. `m_calibration_value(std::numeric_limits<double>::max())`, `m_num_total_warnings(0)`) and then to set them properly during the `config` transition.
+The typical technique is to have some member data which in the DAQ module constructor intentionally gets initialized either to zero or to implausible values (e.g. `m_calibration_scale_factor(-1)`, `m_num_total_warnings(0)`) and then to set them properly during the `config` transition.
 You'll see in the code below that the type of the data instance `data` which gets extracted from the JSON is `mydaqmodule::Conf`, and then `data` is used to set the member(s).
 ```
 void MyDaqModule::do_conf(const data_t& conf_data)
 {
   auto data = conf_data.get<mydaqmodule::Conf>();

-  m_calibration_value = data.calibration_value;
+  m_calibration_scale_factor = data.calibration_scale_factor;
   // ...and then set the other members which take per-configuration values...
 }
 ```